bryanlira/HappyMoney/README.md

   a monetary unit.
 - Provides with arithmetic and comparison operations such as / * - + > <

- ### Instalation
+### Installation

-First of all you need to add the gem to an existence project with the following command.
+First of all you need to download the gem to and add it to an existence project with the following command.
 The path is the location where the gem is located:

     gem 'happy_money', path: '../../Desktop/happy_money'